GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Options:
-      --cache-artifacts=true: Set to true to enable caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`) -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --force=true: Recreate kubernetes resources if necessary for deployment (warning: might cause downtime!)
+      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup=true: Delete deployments after dev or debug mode is interrupted -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`) -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime! (true by default for `skaffold dev`)
+      --insecure-registry=[]: Target registries for built images which are not secure --kube-context='': Deploy to this Kubernetes context
+      --kubeconfig='': Path to the kubeconfig file to use for CLI requests.
-      --insecure-registry=[]: Target registries for built images which are not secure --kube-context='': Deploy to this kubernetes context -l, --label=[]: Add custom labels to deployed objects.
-Set multiple times for multiple labels -n, --namespace='': Run deployments in the specified namespace --no-prune=false: Skip removing images and containers built by Skaffold --no-prune-children=false: Skip removing layers reused by Skaffold --port-forward=false: Port-forward exposed container ports within pods -p, --profile=[]: Activate profiles by name
+  -l, --label=[]: Add custom labels to deployed objects.
+Set multiple times for multiple labels -n, --namespace='': Run deployments in the specified namespace
-      --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building --tail=true: Stream logs from deployed objects
-      --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) -w, --watch-image=[]: Choose which artifacts to watch.
+      --no-prune=false: Skip removing images and containers built by Skaffold --no-prune-children=false: Skip removing layers reused by Skaffold --port-forward=false: Port-forward exposed container ports within pods -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile) --profile-auto-activation=true: Set to false to disable profile auto activation --render-only=false: Print rendered Kubernetes manifests instead of deploying them --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building --status-check=true: Wait for deployed resources to stabilize -t, --tag='': The optional custom tag to use for images which overrides the current Tagger configuration --tail=false: Stream logs from deployed objects (true by default for `skaffold dev` and `skaffold debug`) --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) -w, --watch-image=[]: Choose which artifacts to watch.
 Artifacts with image names that contain the expression will be watched only.
 Default is to watch sources for all artifacts